github-pfeifer-syscon-de/genericImg/README.md

 </pre>
 For the Levels see Log.hpp at the moment Severe, Alert, Crit, Error, Warn, Notice, Info, Debug.
 But this is a work in progress so there might still be messages spilled on stdout...

+### LogView

+If you wan't to use LogView with syslog:
+- As there is no universal syslog format you may need to adapt the LogViewSyslog::parse method.

 ## Structure